Jammy2211/PyAutoLens/docs/general/workspace.rst

 Preprocess
 ----------

-Example scripts and tutorials on how to preprocess CCD imaging and interferometer ``data`` before analysing it with **PyAutoLens**.
+Example scripts and tutorials on how to preprocess CCD imaging and interferometer ``dataset``'s before analysing it with **PyAutoLens**.
 These includes scripts covering the image formats and units, computing a noise-map, creating the PSF and setting up masks for the data.